BigBigDoudou/otoroshi/README.md

   property :foo, Integer
 end

-Example.new # => ArgumentError, "foo does not match required type" Example.new(foo: 1.5) # => ArgumentError, "foo does not match required type"
+Example.new # => ArgumentError, "foo is not an instance "
+Example.new(foo: 1.5) # => ArgumentError, "foo does not match required type"

 instance.foo = nil # => ArgumentError, "foo does not match required type"